Amiirsalimi/p3-battleship-by-amir/README.md

 # Testing
 I used an online tool to control my code with PEP8.

+# Issues during development
+I had many issues with the codeanywhere platform, same as my last project I got disconnected many times and 70% through the project, my workspace would not open.
+Luckily, since I had experience from last time.
+I had a copy of the code, in case anything similar too my last project happpens.
+I then created the repository again and opened a new workspace on Gitpod which I then used to finish the project.

 # Deployment
 I used Github to store the app files.